Esra-K/Esra-K.github.io/index.md

       <li>
         <a href="https://devpost.com/software/save-a-life-v2r6sg"
           >Enrolled in HackZurich 2020</a
-        >, one of Europe's biggest hackathons - Sept.
+        >, one of Europe's biggest hackathons: helped build a Flutter app that sends alerts to the closest first-aiders upon an emergency - Sept.
 2020
       </li>
       <li>
         Member of